 If you’re searching for something unexpected to wow guests, consider Menuspace’s Afteroom chairs.
 “We love that they feel like little elegant characters,” says Russell Whitehead of London-based firm 2LG Studio, who paired the steel-framed stunners with a sculptural table created in collaboration with jesmonite artist Olivia Aspinal in his and Jordan Cluroe’s own dining room–slash-workspace.
-“We needed dining chairs that could hold their own but have a lighter appearance to play against the solid shape of the table leg,” he says.
-“Their slim-line, playful shape is the perfect complement, and the options on upholstery allowed a level of freedom to bring these in line with our color palette.”
+“We needed dining chairs that could hold their own but have a lighter appearance to play against the solid shape of the table leg,” he adds.
+“Their slim, playful shape is the perfect complement, and the options on upholstery allowed a level of freedom to bring these in line with our color palette.”